syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 # Custom Font Family

+Using a font other than the built-in typefaces requires some platform-specific coding.
+The steps required for each platform are outlined below.
 Download the custom fonts file in ttf file format and add these fonts into required folder in particular project file.

 #### Android